liquid-collective/security/README.md

 ## Security Audits

 Liquid Collective has engaged independent security firms Halborn, Spearbit and Certora to perform security protocol audits.
+Furthermore Liquid Collective has peformed a full formal verification of the product with the Certora team.
 Every protocol feature deployed to Mainnet has previously been reviewed by at least one of those teams.

 | **Audit Month** | **Auditor** |                           **Scope**                           |             **Report Link**              |                                                                            **Commit Link**                                                                            |
 | :-------------: | :---------: | :-----------------------------------------------------------: | :--------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------: |